gaoxiang12/ORB-YGZ-SLAM/README.md

 Contact me (gaoxiang12@mails.tsinghua.edu.cn) or Wang Jing (https://github.com/jingpang) for commercial use.

+in "scirpts" you can find some pythons to evalute the keyframe trajectory (6DoF or 7DoF in monocular case).

 Thanks the following companies/people for finantial support:
 - Usens凌感科技
 - Hyperception 远形时空